Do you have a tense neck? Are you tensing it right now?

 Reducing Neck Tension

-With practice we can release our neck muscles and let them go.
+With practice we can release our neck muscles.
 Letting go of neck muscles reduces neck tension.
+And you get quicker at recognizing when you’re tensing your neck, or thinking that thought.

 Heads, which can weigh ten or fifteen pounds, can put a lot of strain on our neck, especially if we habitually poke our neck forward.
 If the neck is poking forward (toward the computer screen for example), the muscles in the back of the neck are over-working, all the time.
 You can reduce neck tension and neck pain by stopping the constant work of the neck muscles.
 The Alexander Technique teaches you this “do it at home” skill.